pari08tosh/Inshorts-API/readme.md

 ## Categories

-Supports all categories as on the Inshorts Website.
-These include -
+Find below the categories are included in Website -

 1. '' // blank to get top news from all categories
 2. national //Indian National News